thenoursehorse/risb/docs/how-to/embedding.md

 :::{warning}
 The operator passed to `overlap` is not rotated.
-Likely only rotationally invariant quantities make sense to calculate, which are obtained from the embedding class `EmbeddingDummy` copies.
+Likely only rotationally invariant quantities make sense to calculate, which are can be obtained from the embedding class that `EmbeddingDummy` copies.
 :::